Parthipan-Natkunam/GoExercises/README.md

 - [Fireworks](fireworks/README.md): From newsletter Thelonious Monk (2025-07-07)
 - [No Repeats](norepeats/README.md): From newsletter E.E.
 Cummings (2025-06-30)

+### Directory Structure
+The solution to each problem is contained as a standalone package in its own directory.
+Each directory contains:
+- `README.md`: Problem description and solution details.
+- `<problemName>.go`: The Go implementation of the solution.
+- `<problemName>_test.go`: Unit tests for the solution.

 ### How to Run the Tests

 1. Clone the repository.